REVOLT N REIGN Terms & GLOSSARY

 P

-Pay X IP
+PAY X IP

 An optional ability that resolves once per activation.